Obtain a completion certificate

 Why a completion certificate is important

-- Under the Building (Scotland) Act 2003, it is an offence to occupy a building without a completion certificate for work that requires a building warrant.
+- Under the Building (Scotland) Act 2003, it is an offence to occupy a new building, a conversion or an extension unless the relevant completion certificate has been accepted.

 - Buyers, solicitors, banks and building societies may need to see the certificate before you can sell or lease a property.